matthewcobb/once-collective/index.md

   title: Filmmaker | Photographer | Designer
 main_text_area: ''
 embed_url: https://www.youtube.com/embed/lOfH89SYESE?rel=0&vq=hd1080&showinfo=0&autoplay=1
+title: ''
+seo_description: ''

 ---
 ### **Once you see**

-**You will know**

-Change happens when we can show a better future
+Change happens when we can show a better future.

-Once collective creates concept films to inspire tribes to grow around new ideas.
+Once Collective creates concept films to inspire tribes to grow around new ideas.

-Our films take complex solutions and condense them down to show what matters to the right people.
+Our films condense complex solutions down to what matters to the right people.

-By combining talents in storytelling, film and animation with branding, marketing and content strategy we create visions that inspire movement around an idea.
+By combining talents in storytelling, film and animation with branding, marketing and content strategy, we create visions that inspire movement around an idea.

 ### **Work as if the dream is our own**

-> We align the whole with the individual
+         We align the whole with the individual

-> and the individual with the whole.
+            and the individual with the whole.

-The structure of the collective guides members towards their purpose by creating a sharing economy and support structure to achieve these goals.
+The structure of the Collective guides members towards their purpose by creating a sharing economy and support structure to achieve their goals.

-This means the work we do is always purpose driven.
+This means any of the work we do is always purpose driven.

-Honest feedback throughout keeps us growing in every project we do.
+Honest feedback in our process keeps everyone growing in the projects we do.

 ### Content for a new landscape